About PVX

 The IRS and taxpayers in crisis – the problem gets serious

 Much of the fractional interest valuation work is for estate & gift applications, since asset fractions can be used to minimize tax burdens.
-It is not hard to imagine the extent to which marginal tax practitioners and poorly qualified but otherwise willing appraisers could combine to create a tax compliance nightmare.
+It is not hard to imagine the extent to which marginal tax practitioners and poorly qualified (but otherwise willing) appraisers could partner up to create a tax compliance nightmare.
 And that’s exactly what happened.

 The IRS began a public outreach effort in 2005, and the American Society of Appraisers co-sponsored a series of Symposia with the IRS in 2005–2011.
 The weakness of professional practice and the concern of the chief reviewing authority began to clarify what was really needed.
 The facts, typically showing up in every lawyer’s argument and supposedly underlying every valuation, were not showing up.
 The IRS was pleading with valuers: What are the facts?
 What does your conclusion have to do with the facts?
 It is not difficult to find US Tax Court opinions repeating this now-common plea.